Nonamenable subforests of multi-ended quasi-pmp graphs: -maximal subforests

 for an edge $e=\{x,y\} \in G$.
 Fix also an arbitrary linear ordering $\ledge$ on the \emph{undirected} $G$-edges.
 Define a new linear ordering on the undirected $G$-edges as follows: for $e_1,e_2 \in G$,

 We emphasize that the definition of $\lw$ does not depend on the basepoint $b$. \end{definition}

 \begin{definition} Let $\ledge$ be a linear ordering on the set of edges of $G$, and let $H \subseteq G$ be an acyclic subgraph.
-The \defn{$\w$-maximal subforest of $G$ (fixing $H$, with tiebreaker $\ledge$)} is the subforest $H \subseteq M \subseteq G$ obtained from $G$ by deleting the $\lw$-least edge not in $H$ from each simple cycle. \end{definition}
+The \defn{$\w$-maximal subforest of $G$} is the subforest $H \subseteq M \subseteq G$ obtained from $G$ by deleting the $\lw$-least edge not in $H$ from each simple cycle.

+This construction depends on $H$, which we refer to as the \defn{fixed subforest}, and $<$, the \defn{tiebreaker ordering}; however, $H$ and $<$ will usually be fixed and not mentioned explicitly in the remainder of this section.
+The reader can take $H$ to be empty for all of the paper, except for \cref{sec:MF-borel}, where $H$ ensures relative ergodicity of the subforest $M$. \end{definition}

 All of our analysis of this subforest will be based on an abstract property it obeys, \cref{thm:mf-hyp} below, which relates the subforest to the following notion:

 \begin{definition} A subset $Y \subseteq X$ is \defn{($G$-)cycle-invariant} if whenever it contains an edge in a simple $G$-cycle, it also contains the entire cycle.